wheybags/freeablo/readme.md

 ##Linux/Unix
 freeablo uses cmake, and depends on boost >= 1.54, libbz2, zlib, and SDL 1 or 2, so make sure to have those installed.
-Please note that performance for the SDL1 backend is quite bad (Iget around 10fps, compared to about 600 with SDL2).
+Please note that performance for the SDL1 backend is quite bad (I get around 10fps, compared to about 600 with SDL2).

 Get the source: